 Lessons learnt outdoors, whether maths, science or language, often stay with us for life.
 Being outdoors helps children focus, boosts creativity and imagination, and can simply be more fun.

-Play is important too!
 Children who have the freedom to play today — making friends, getting lost in the moment, having fun — are better prepared for whatever tomorrow throws at them.
 Playing helps children build friendships, test their own boundaries and solve their own problems.
-It’s central to a child’s development and to their enjoyment of childhood.
+It’s central to a child’s development and their enjoyment of childhood.

 If you want to dig a bit deeper and get even more inspired, check out the videos in this showreel…